Stay Alive (song): Background and release

 In November 2021, during a corporate briefing livestream, Hybe Corporation publicized plans to expand its IP through the publishing of "original stories" featuring three of its boy groups in collaboration with Naver Webtoon and Wattpad in January 2022.
 The BTS-based webtoon, titled 7Fates:Chakho, was slated for release on January 15.
 Various promotional content was released in the weeks leading up to the webtoon's premiere, beginning on January 2.
-On January 5, Hybe shared a teaser photo announcing the upcoming release of an unnamed official soundtrack for the webtoon, produced by Suga with vocals by Jungkook, through the 7Fates official Twitter account.
+On January 5, Hybe shared a teaser photo announcing the upcoming release of an unnamed official soundtrack for the webtoon, produced by Suga with vocals by Jung Kook, through the 7Fates official Twitter account.
 No date for the soundtrack was given at that time.
 A domestic promotional event was held from January 15 to February 5 for Korean subscribers of the webtoon who purchased early access to its first three episodes.
 Three hundred winners received a special, limited edition CD format of the single.

-A partial version of the song was released with the global premiere of the webtoon's fourth chapter on February 5, marking the first time that Webtoon used an OST as background music for all language releases of a comic.
+A partial version of the song was released with the global premiere of the webtoon's fourth chapter on February 5, 2022, marking the first time that Webtoon used an OST as background music for all language releases of a comic.
 The single was released in full on February 11 as scheduled.